Vodafone: The Americas

 In the United States, Vodafone previously owned 45% of Verizon Wireless in a joint venture with Verizon Communications, the country's largest mobile carrier.
 Vodafone branding was not used, however, as the CDMA network was not compatible with the GSM 900/1800 MHz standard used by Vodafone's other networks and as Vodafone did not have management control over Verizon Wireless.
 On 2 September 2013 Vodafone announced the sale of its stake to Verizon Communications for around $130 billion.
 In 2004, Vodafone made an unsuccessful bid for the entirety of AT&T Wireless; however, Cingular Wireless, at the time a joint venture of SBC Communications and BellSouth (both now part of AT&T Inc.), outbid Vodafone and took control of AT&T Wireless (the combined wireless carrier is now AT&T Mobility).

-In 2013, Vodafone was considered for acquisition by U.S.-based AT&T. Ultimately, the deal did not move forward.
+In 2013, Vodafone was considered for acquisition by US-based AT&T. Ultimately, the deal did not move forward.